Acristavus

 Acristavus (meaning "non-crested grandfather") is a genus of saurolophine dinosaur.
 Fossils have been found from the Campanian Two Medicine Formation in Montana and Wahweap Formation in Utah, United States.
 The type species A. gagslarsoni was named in 2011.
-Unlike nearly all hadrosaurids except Edmontosaurus, Acristavus lacked ornamentation on its skull.
+Unlike nearly all hadrosaurids, Acristavus lacked ornamentation on its skull.
 The discovery of Acristavus is paleontologically significant because it supports the position that the ancestor of all hadrosaurids did not possess cranial ornamentation, and that ornamentation was an adaptation that later arose interdependently in the subfamilies Saurolophinae and Lambeosaurinae.
 It is closely related to Brachylophosaurus and Maiasaura, and was assigned to a new clade called Brachylophosaurini.

 Discovery and occurrence

+Map of Brachylophosaurini (Saurolophinae) specimen discoveries in Alberta and Montana.
+The first remains of Acristavus have been found in Teton County (not far from Choteau, visible on the map).

 The holotype specimen of Acristavus, MOR 1155, was recovered at the Two Medicine Formation, in Teton County, Montana.
 The specimen was collected in 1999 by C. Riley Nelson in well-indurated tan colored calcareous sandstone that was deposited during the Campanian stage of the Cretaceous period, approximately 79 million years ago.
 MOR 1155 consists of an almost complete skull with associated postcrania including eleven cervical vertebrae, three incomplete dorsal vertebrae, a proximal caudal vertebra, several dorsal ribs, the left humerus, the left ulna, the right sternal, the left pubis, the left femur, the left tibia, two left metatarsals, five left pedal phalanges and one right pedal phalanx.
 A second specimen UMNHVP 16607 assigned to Acristavus in 2011, was excavated from the Smokey Mountain Road locality in the Reynolds Point Member of the Wahweap Formation in Utah.
 It was collected by C. R. Nelson in 2000, in lithified, yellow sandstone and its age was estimated to be 80.69 Ma, with a range of uncertainty of 81.05-80.19 Ma.
 UMNHVP 16607 consists of a partial articulated skull, including both lacrimals, a complete braincase, and a cervical vertebra.